jeff1evesque/machine-learning/doc/unit_test/pytest.rst

 - |redis.dockerfile|_
 - |webserver.dockerfile|_

-Current unit tests cover the following sessions:
+This allows unit tests to cover the following sessions:

 - ``data_new``
 - ``data_append``
 - ``model_predict``
 - ``model_generate``

-As well as the following authentication specific cases:
+As well as the following specific authentication cases:

 - account registration
 - crypto function